dotlang/language/README.md

 }
 ```

-This is a static class with only one method, called `main` which returns `0` (very similar to C/C++ except no input it sent to the `main` function).
+This is a class with only one method, called `main` which returns `0` (very similar to C/C++ except no input it sent to the `main` function).

 ###Classes

-Each source code file represents a class which can be a simple class (like a normal class in other OOP languages), static class (exactly as the name suggests, you cannot instantiate them and their fields are shared globally) and interface class (same as interface in other languages).
+Each source code file represents a class which can be a simple class (like a normal class in other OOP languages) or an interface (same as interface in other languages).

-You don't need to use any keyword or directive to explicitly indicate type of the class.

-- If class has no fields or constructor, and none of the methods have a body, then it's an `interface class`.
+If class has no fields or constructor, and none of the methods have a body, then it's an `interface`, else it is a normal class.
+In a normal class, all methods must have bodies.

-- If class has a constructor method, it is a `simple class`.
-- If class has no constructor method, it is a `static class`.
-So you can reference their members using `class_name.memberName` notation.
-All fields in a `static class` must be const with compile time evaluatable values, because it cannot have a state.
+Normal classes can be referenced using instance notation (`var_name.memberName`) or static notation (`class_name.memberName`), which will refer to the special instance of the class (static instance).
+The static instance of class will be initialized upon first reference (static means state-less so it does not need any initialization code upon creation).

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have (no abstract class).
 - There is no inheritance.
 Composition is encouraged instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is considered public.
+- You can prevent usage of a class as a non-static class by defining normal constructor as private.

 ###Class members